The Best European Country to Start a Business According to Your Profile

 How to Open a Business in The United Kingdom

 The UK Startup Visa grants successful applicants a residency of 3 years and 4 months.
-It can be extended for additional 2 years.
+It can be extended for an additional 2 years.

 Program Name: The UK Startup Visa (before called Tier-1 Entrepreneur visa)